kmlawson/japanese-empire-mo3335/chronology.md

 * 1930 - Japan experiences deep deflation
 * 1931, Sep - The Japanese Invasion of Manchuria
 * 1932, Mar - Manchukuo (Manzhouguo) proclaimed independent state
-* 1932, Oct - Lytton report on Japan in Manchuria published
 * 1933 - Japan withdraws from the League of Nations
 * 1933 - Japan occupies Rehe (Jehol) province in inner Mongolia
 * 1936 - Japan joins the Anti-Comintern Pact